Skip to main content

 Tickets

-Tickets are not required for the graduate ceremony.
+Tickets are not required for the Spring Graduate ceremonies.

 Assembly Instructions

-Graduate degree candidates will report to the basketball practice gym on the second floor of the Stegeman Coliseum Training Facility 1 hour prior to the ceremony start time.
-Enter through the doors closest to the Carlton Street Parking Deck.
+Graduate degree candidates will report to the basketball practice gym on the second floor of the Stegeman Coliseum Training Facility.
+1.5 hour prior to the ceremony start time.
+Please enter through the doors closest to the Carlton Street Parking Deck.

 Hooding professors for the Doctoral ceremony should also assemble in the basketball practice gym by 1:00 p.m.